Towards the non-perturbative cosmological bootstrap: Setting up the QFT in dS Bootstrap

 \subsection{An invitation to the numerical bootstrap}

-The crossing symmetry plus positivity (from unitarity) lead to bounds on the space on conformal field theories.
-The same is true for QFT in dS.
-Let us follow the strategy of the conformal bootstrap.
+The crossing symmetry plus positivity (from unitarity) leads to bounds on the space of conformal field theories.
+In this section, following the strategy of the conformal bootstrap, we will show that the same is true for QFT in dS.
+Consider for definiteness the $s-t$ crossing equation in~\eref{eq:Crossing} that is anti-symmetric under exchange of $\gamma \leftrightarrow \sigma$.
+Therefore, it is sufficient to concentrate on the case $\gamma>\sigma$.